stefanwalther/sense-navigation/README.md

 * Open a website / eMail
 * Switch to the Edit mode

-The button can be easily styled nicely by selecting some of the predefined designs ([Leonardo UI](https://qlik-oss.github.io/leonardo-ui/) or [Bootstrap](https://getbootstrap.com/)) or modified with custom CSS.
+The button can be easily styled nicely by selecting some of the predefined designs ([Leonardo UI](https://qlik-oss.github.io/leonardo-ui/) or [Bootstrap](https://getbootstrap.com/)) or modified with your custom CSS.

 Furthermore ***sense-navigation*** offers the option to define a **chain of 1-n actions** which will be executed **before** the navigation happens.

-For example be:
+For example:

 * Apply a bookmark
 * Clear selections